samuel-soubeyran/vstore/README.md

 VStore supports fuzzy matching of file path.
 If multiple or no file path match the input, VStore give the option to select one of them or to create a new one.

+## Disclaimer.
+I'm not a security expert.
+Use at your own risk.

 ## Demo.
 TODO